 - Tenants

 - Council Tax

-- Business rates

 - Other local authorities and public bodies

 - Sundry (trade) debtors

 Historical data shows that each of these sub-groups have different characteristics as to the debtors' propensity to pay all amounts due.
 An assessment of impairment of debtors of each sub group was undertaken at the balance sheet date based primarily on historical loss experience but adjusted to reflect current economical climate and the council's improved debt management.
+There are currently no debts past due which are not impaired.

-Total estimated impairment of debt came to £18.344m and the level of debtors carried on the balance sheet as a current asset was reduced from £110.826m by this amount to £92.482m, as the latter figure represents the amount of total debt that is deemed to be reasonably recoverable.
+Total estimated impairment of debt came to \pounds 18.344m and the level of debtors carried on the balance sheet as a current asset was reduced from \pounds 110.826m by this amount to \pounds 92.482m, as the latter figure represents the amount of total debt that is deemed to be reasonably recoverable.